w3c/wai-std-gl-overview/content/index.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: Vue d’ensemble des standards d’accessibilité du W3C # Do not translate "title:".
-Do translate the text after "title:".
-nav_title: "Standards/Règles" # A short title that is used in the navigation

-lang: fr   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+title: Standards d’accessibilité du W3C - Vue d'ensemble
+nav_title: "Standards/Règles"
+lang: fr

-last_updated: 2021-05-15   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2022-11-30   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
-- name: "@code-elegant"   # Replace @@ with translator name
+- name: "@code-elegant"
-#  link: @@
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple translators
 contributors:
-- name: "Victoria Menezes Miller"   # Replace @@ with contributor name, or delete this line if none
+- name: "Victoria Menezes Miller"
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple contributors

-ref: /standards-guidelines/   # Do not change this
-changelog: /standards-guidelines/changelog/
-layout: default
+- name: "Rémi Bétin"

 github:
   repository: w3c/wai-std-gl-overview
-  path: content/index.fr.md   # Add the language shortcode to the middle of the filename, for example index.fr.md
+  path: content/index.fr.md   # Add the language shortcode to the middle of the filename, for example content/index.fr.md

 permalink: /standards-guidelines/fr   # Add the language shortcode to the end; for example /standards-guidelines/fr
+ref: /standards-guidelines/   # Do not change this

+changelog: /standards-guidelines/changelog/ # Do not change this
+layout: default
 feedbackmail: wai@w3.org

 footer: >   # Translate all the words below, including "Date:" and "Editor:".
 Do not change these dates.
-  <p><strong>Date :</strong> Mis à jour le 30 avril 2021.
+  <p><strong>Date :</strong> Mis à jour le 29 juin 2022.
 CHANGELOG.</p>
-  <p><strong>Éditrice :</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
+  <p><strong>Rédaction :</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
-  <p>Élaboré avec des contributions du groupe de travail « Éducation et Rayonnement » (Education and Outreach Working Group <a href="https://www.w3.org/WAI/EO/">EOWG</a>).</p>
+  <p>Élaboré avec des contributions du groupe de travail « Éducation et Promotion » (Education and Outreach Working Group <a href="https://www.w3.org/WAI/EO/">EOWG</a>).</p>

 # Read Translations Notes for this resource at https://github.com/w3c/wai-std-gl-overview#readme
 ---